-This is an innovative psychology course on motivation, emotion, and personality.
+This is an innovative psychology course on motivation and emotion.
 Motivation is a fundamental contributor to human behavior, including emotion which is a function in large part of a person's motivational situation.
-Personality patterns are built largely on the more enduring motivational and emotional patterns, and how these are self-regulated.
 The course will help you learn to think more usefully and critically (i.e., carefully) about these core aspects of human behavior -- something useful in psychology and human services professions, but also in many areas of life.
-More specifically: You can learn to identify patterns in motivation and emotion, key sources or causes of them, their relation to each other and to personality tendencies, and the effect of all these on behavior.
+More specifically: You can learn to identify patterns in motivation and emotion, key sources or causes of them, their relation to each other (and to broader personality tendencies) and the effect of all these on behavior.
 The course format is primarily a series of talks (i.e., lecture), with discussion and in-class exercises.
 The course's exercises-and-discussion component is not obtainable from the class-session slides, nor are important elaborations on the content found in the slides.
 So, attendance at class sessions is an important component of the experience.
 The course has extensive readings, and you're expected to read everything assigned.